donutrj/verdigris2/content/Characters/Talents Master List.md

 ## Wizardry
 Max: 1

 You have been educated in the classics of spellcasting.

+Gain two new skills if you don't have them already; Channeling and Casting.
+Learn more about casting spells in the [[Wizardry|wizardry]] page.

-When you take this talent, select a school of magic from the [[Wizardry]] page.
+When you take this talent, select a school of magic from [[Wizardry#Schools of Magic|these options]].
 You may now attempt to cast spells from that list.